dnnsharp/clickatell-guide/clickatell_setup.md

 ### Platform

-If you have a Clickatell account created November 2016 onwards , you should login at new [Clickatell communications platform. ](https://portal.clickatell.com/#/login)
+If you have a Clickatell account created November 2016 onwards, you should login at new [Clickatell communications platform. ](https://portal.clickatell.com/#/login)

 Access the Profile Photo &gt; Profile Settings &gt; SMS Integration and create a new integration.
 After successfully filling all the required fields, save it.
 Your integration will be displayed into SMS Integration Dashboard.
-Only the API Key will be necessary to authorize a clickatell session through the Clickatel AddOn and one of the base DnnSharp Module along the Send SMS via Clickatell gateway action.
+Only the API Key will be necessary to authorize a clickatell session through the Clickatell AddOn and one of the base DnnSharp Modules along the Send SMS via Clickatell gateway action.

 ![](/assets/Untitled.jpg)